1965 UCI Track Cycling World Championships

 The 1965 UCI Track Cycling World Championships were the world championships for track cycling that took place in San Sebastián, Spain from 6 to 12 September 1965.
 Nine events were contested, 7 for men (3 for professionals, 4 for amateurs) and 2 for women.

+In the same period, the 1965 UCI Road World Championships were also organized in San Sebastián.